 New Options Make It Possible for More People to Receive Heart Transplants

 Heart transplantation is the most effective treatment for end-stage heart failure; however, the nationwide shortage of donor hearts may mean a long wait on the transplant list.
 Duke is among the top hospitals in the country testing new approaches and techniques to match more high-quality hearts to people in need.
-These programs aim to shorten heart transplant wait times and keep people as healthy as possible while they wait.
+These programs aim to shorten heart transplant wait times and keep people as healthy as possible in the meantime.

 Making More Hearts Available for Transplant